 On June 22, 2018, as amended on September 24, 2018, we entered into the Uncommitted Facility and the Committed Facility with CIBC.
-The maximum principal amount of available borrowings under each of the Uncommitted Facility and the Committed Facility is \$30 million (for a combined maximum principal amount under the Credit Facilities of \$60 million), subject in each case to availability under the borrowing base, which is based on unused capital commitments.
+The maximum principal amount of available borrowings under each of the Uncommitted Facility and the Committed Facility was \$30 million (for a combined maximum principal amount under the Credit Facilities of \$60 million), subject in each case to availability under the borrowing base, which is based on unused capital commitments.
 Borrowings under the Credit Facilities bear interest, at our election at the time of drawdown, at a rate per annum equal to (i) in the case of LIBOR rate loans, the LIBOR rate for the applicable interest period plus 2.50% or (ii) in the case of prime rate loans, CIBC's prime commercial rate at the time of the borrowing minus 0.50%.
 The Credit Facilities mature on September 19, 2019 and are secured by a perfected first priority security interest in our right, title, and interest in and to the capital commitments of our private investors, including our right to make capital calls, receive and apply capital contributions, enforce remedies and claims related thereto together with capital call proceeds and related rights, and a pledge of the collateral account into which capital call proceeds are deposited.
+On May 31, 2019, in conjunction with securing and entering into the new Credit Agreement, we terminated the Credit Facilities.

-During the year ended December 31, 2018, the Company drew down \$74,500,000 and repaid \$15,000,000, of which \$59,500,000 remains outstanding at December 31, 2018.
+During the six months ended June 30, 2019, the Company drew down \$17,750,000 and repaid \$77,250,000, of which \$0 remains outstanding at June 30, 2019.
+During the year ended December 31, 2018, the Company drew down \$74,500,000 and repaid \$15,000,000, of which \$59,500,000 remained outstanding at December 31, 2018.
 Interest is accrued at CIBC's prime commercial rate less 0.5%.
 At December 31, 2018 interest was accruing at a rate of 5.0% per annum.
-During the three months ended March 31, 2019, the Company drew down \$6,750,000 and repaid \$59,500,000, of which \$6,750,000 remains outstanding at March 31, 2019.
 See "Note 10 - Credit Facilities" to our financial statements in Part I, Item 1 of this Form 10-Q for more information on the Credit Facilities.